nschorgh/CaveXML/cavexml.md

 **\<rock-type\>**  *controlled vocabulary*
 Type(s) of rock in which the cave or karst feature is formed from, selected from a pre-defined list of options.
 Similar to UISIC field [CA7](http://www.uisic.uis-speleo.org/exchange/atendefn.html#7).
 [List of options:](http://www.uisic.uis-speleo.org/exchange/atencode.html#7) limestone, dune limestone, dolomite, marble, basalt, dolerite, granite, gypsum, ice, lava, magnesite, mudstone, quartzite, sandstone, soil, tuff.
-The UISIC list has been extended to allow terms that include the geologic period such as "Cambrian limestone".

 **\<cave-type\>**  *controlled vocabulary*
 The cave type(s) according to a pre-defined list of terms.